-Hostels are a great way to save money while, but the bathrooms are definitely among the compromises you must make.
-If you're staying in a dorm room with a shared bathroom, the shared bathrooms can be particularly gnarly.
-Just imagine eight people (or more!) fighting for the shower multiple times a day.
+Hostels are a great way to save money while traveling, but the bathrooms are definitely among the compromises you must make.
+If you're staying in a dorm room with a communal bathroom, the shared toilets and showers can be particularly gnarly.
+Just imagine eight people or more fighting for the shower multiple times a day.
 That's a lot of backpackers washing their grime off in the same place as you.

-Sadly, hostel bathrooms are a necessary evil when it comes to traveling on a budget.
-Here are some ways to make the experience less gross and more comfortable.
+Hostel bathrooms are a necessary evil when it comes to traveling on a budget, but here are some ways to make the experience less gross and more comfortable.

 Wear Your Flip-Flops in the Shower